Develop a cheaper and shorter treatment for visceral leishmaniasis in East Africa

 Shortening treatment length for people with visceral leishmaniasis in Africa

-Although treatment options for visceral leishmaniasis in Africa had increased over the last 20 years, they had serious limitations: liposomal amphotericin B was very costly and antimonials such as sodium stibogluconate had lengthy treatment times, difficult treatment administration, emerging resistance, and poor tolerability that caused frequent side effects.
+Before 2010, the treatments available for visceral leishmaniasis in Africa had serious limitations: liposomal amphotericin B was very costly, and antimonials such as sodium stibogluconate were difficult to administer – with long treatment times and frequent side effects – and had emerging resistance.

-DNDi partnered with the Leishmaniasis East Africa (LEAP) Platform in clinical trials that showed the combination of sodium stibogluconate and paramomycin (SSG&PM) was as safe and effective as the existing standard treatment.
-With SSG&PM, treatment now lasts 17 days instead of 30 days with SSG on its own, and it costs less.
-This shorter treatment is easier for patients and health centres, and it means more patients can be treated during outbreaks.
+DNDi partnered with the Leishmaniasis East Africa (LEAP) Platform to conduct clinical trials showing that the combination of sodium stibogluconate and paramomycin (SSG&PM) was as safe and effective as the existing standard treatment.
+With SSG&PM, treatment now lasts 17 days instead of 30 days, and costs less.
+The shorter treatment is easier on patients and health centres, and more people can be treated during outbreaks.
 By combining two different drugs, SSG&PM is less likely to become ineffective due to resistance.

-Since 2010, SSG&PM has been recommended by WHO as first-line treatment for visceral leishmaniasis in East Africa.
+SSG&PM has been recommended by WHO as first-line treatment for visceral leishmaniasis in East Africa since 2010.
+DNDi continues to support the implementation of this treatment in East Africa.

 - Recommended by the WHO Expert Committee on the Control of Leishmaniasis for East Africa